shinomineko/k8s/k8s.md

 Kubernetes starts with 4 initial namespaces:
 - `default`: for objects with no other namespace
 - `kube-system`: for objects created by Kubernetes system
-- `kube-public`: readable ny all users, mostly reserved for cluster usage
+- `kube-public`: readable by all users, mostly reserved for cluster usage
 - `kube-node-lease`: for the lease objects associated with each node which improves the performance of the node heartbeats